jensborch/rmwc-takeover/slides.md

 # Abandonment

-* Even though the framework was used internally by Google progresses slowed down at the end of 2020
+* Despite internal usage at Google, progress slowed down towards the end of 2020
-* Weren't updated to latest version of Google Material Components for the Web
+* Not updated to latest version of Google Material Components for the Web
 * Bugs weren't fixed
 * Building our applications started to become problematic
-* Others weren't contributing
+* The community wasn't making significant contributions

 ---

 <img src="discord.png" />

+---
+hideInToc: true
 ---

 # Options